Is The Sunken City Of Atlantis Real?

 Malta

-Malta has huge ancient structures now dated 9,000 years old or older and is said by Orthodox archaeologists to be the oldest stone ruins in the world.
-Malta is now a small rocky island, but it once had elephants and shows evidence of being destroyed in a huge cataclysmic wave.
-The island is far too small to have been Atlantis, but it shows that the Mediterranean was a very different 12,000 years ago.
+Malta has impressive megalithic temples, such as Ġgantija, dating to around 3600 BC — making them roughly 5,600 years old and among the oldest free-standing stone structures in the world (though Turkey's Göbekli Tepe, at roughly 11,500 years old, is significantly older).
+Malta is now a small rocky island, but it once had elephants and shows evidence of being affected by dramatic changes in sea level.
+The island is far too small to have been Atlantis, but it shows that the Mediterranean was very different thousands of years ago.

 South America

-Due to the gigantic ruins in Peru and Bolivia and the evidence that Tiahuanaco was destroyed in a cataclysm, South America has been proposed as the site of Atlantis by some early writers.
+Due to the gigantic ruins in Peru and Bolivia, South America has been proposed as the site of Atlantis by some early writers.
+The ancient city of Tiwanaku (founded around AD 110) shows signs of violent destruction, though modern archaeology attributes its decline around AD 1000 to prolonged drought and social upheaval rather than a sudden natural cataclysm.
 South America does have huge ruins and is across the Atlantic, but it seems to have risen from sea level rather than sunk into the ocean.

 North Sea

 Recently, researcher Paul Dunbavin proposed that the citadel of Atlantis was located underwater between Wales and Ireland; this area is the “Plain of Atlantis,” as described by Plato.
-Major Dutch cities like Amsterdam and Rotterdam are 40 feet or more below sea level already.
-They may very well be the sunken cities of the near future.
+Major Dutch cities like Amsterdam (about 2 meters below sea level) and Rotterdam (about 4 meters below sea level) already depend on extensive dikes and pumping systems to stay dry.
+Without constant maintenance, they could become the sunken cities of the future.

 Where is this city?
 As of now, we don’t know for sure.
 We’re not sure if this utopia even existed or if it was the dream of an old man who wanted to believe that paradise existed.
 However, if it existed, it would have been the most beautiful place to live, with the added advantage of Aquaman being its tourism ambassador!